mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-spinal-decompression-therapy.md

 Before we go on to explain how chiropractic care complements spinal decompression treatments, let’s talk about surgical spinal decompression – the chosen route for some individuals.

-## Surgical Spinal DecompressionTo access the compressed nerve, the surgeon would have to make an incision (cut) across the affected section of the spine down to the lamina (bony arch of your vertebra).
+## Surgical Spinal Decompression
+To access the compressed nerve, the surgeon would have to make an incision (cut) across the affected section of the spine down to the lamina (bony arch of your vertebra).
 The nerve will be dragged back towards the centre of the spinal column, and a portion of the bone or ligament pressing on it will be removed.

 Your surgeon and anaesthesiologist will go over the procedure with you and give you the opportunity to ask any questions you may have.